MRCWirtz/astrotools/doc/source/coord.rst

 Coordinates
 ===========

 This modules converts between different coordinate systems.
-It also allows conversions between cartesian and spherical coordinates
+It also allows conversions between cartesian and spherical coordinates.

 .. automodule:: coord
    :members: